Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

 \subsection{Normal surfaces}

+Normal surfaces in split handle structures generalise the standard definition in handle structures (see Definition 3.4.1 of~\cite{Matveev}), which itself generalises the definition in the triangulation setting (see Section~\ref{section:normalsurface}).

-\begin{defn} A properly-embedded surface in $M$ is \emph{standard} with respect to a \ths{} if it satisfies the following conditions: \begin{enumerate} \item it is disjoint from the 3-handles and from the forbidden region; \item it is transverse to the $I$-bundle structure of the 2-handles $D^2\times I$ and the parallelity pieces $\Sigma\pmttimes I$, and is disjoint from their horizontal boundaries; \item no component of it is contained in a parallelity piece; \item it intersects the 1-handles $D^1\times D^2$ in a union of $D^1$-fibres, where each component of this intersection is a disc; \item it intersects the 0-handles in discs. \end{enumerate} \end{defn}
+\begin{defn} A properly-embedded surface in $M$ is \emph{normal} with respect to a \ths{} if it satisfies the following conditions: \begin{enumerate} \item it is disjoint from the 3-handles and from the forbidden region; \item it is transverse to the $I$-bundle structure of the 2-handles $D^2\times I$ and the parallelity pieces $\Sigma\pmttimes I$, and is disjoint from their horizontal boundaries; \item no component of it is contained in a parallelity piece; \item $F$ intersects each 1-handle $D^1\times D^2$ in $D^1\times \lambda$ where $\lambda$ is a collection of disjoint proper arcs in the island $\{0\}\times D^2$, such that no component of $\lambda$ starts and ends on the same connected component of the intersection of the island with a lake; \item $F$ intersects each 0-handle in discs, called \emph{elementary discs}, such that the boundary curve of each of these discs crosses each bridge and lake at most once, and if a bridge and a lake are adjacent, intersects only one of the pair. \item the intersection of $F$ with each lake does not contain any closed curves or arcs that start and end on the same component of the intersection of the lake with an island. \end{enumerate} \end{defn}

-Note that it follows from the definition that if $F$ is a standard surface, then it intersects each 2-handle $D^2\times D^1$ in sheets of the form $D^2\times\{*\}$, and similarly intersects each parallelity piece in sheets that are a section of the $I$-bundle or, if $\Sigma$ is nonorientable, the double cover of a section.
+It follows from the definition that if $F$ is a normal surface, then it intersects each 2-handle $D^2\times D^1$ in sheets of the form $D^2\times\{*\}$, and similarly intersects each parallelity piece in sheets that are a section of the $I$-bundle (that is, isotopic to $\Sigma\times\{0\}$) or, if $\Sigma$ is nonorientable, the double cover of a section.
+Note that the boundary of an elementary disc of $F$ in the boundary graph of a 0-handle $H$ determines the disc.
+We encourage the reader to satisfy themselves that the disc boundaries shown in the split 0-handles in Figures~\ref{fig:splithandleexample} and~\ref{fig:splithandleexamplenottriangulationdual} are in fact those of elementary discs, and that the resulting boundary graphs are possible boundary graphs of 0-handles in a split handle structure.
+Figures~\ref{fig:elementarynonex} shows some non-examples of elementary discs, and some further examples are shown later in this section when illustrating the induced \ths{} construction in Figure~\ref{fig:elementaryex}.

-\begin{defn} A standard surface $F$ in $M$ with respect to a \ths{} $\mathcal{H}$ is \emph{normal} if it satisfies the following additional conditions: \begin{enumerate} \item $F$ intersects each 1-handle $D^1\times D^2$ in $D^1\times \lambda$ where $\lambda$ is a collection of disjoint proper arcs in the island $\{0\}\times D^2$, such that no component of $\lambda$ starts and ends on the same connected component of the intersection of the island with a lake; \item the intersection of $F$ with each lake does not contain any closed curves or arcs that start and end on the same component of the intersection of the lake with an island; \item $F$ intersects each 0-handle in discs, called \emph{elementary discs}, such that the boundary curve of each of these discs crosses each bridge and lake at most once, and if a bridge and a lake are adjacent, intersects only one of the pair. \end{enumerate} \end{defn}

-This is a generalisation of the usual notion of a normal surface in a handle structure.
-Note that the boundary of an elementary disc of $F$ in the boundary graph of $H$ determines the disc.